vimkim/cubrid-vec-manual/docs/vector-index.md

   If ef_search is not specified, it is set to the same value as the `ef_construction` of the index by default.

+- [ ] TODO: Discuss the default value of ef_search if not specified.

 ```sql
 SELECT /*+ VECTOR_INDEX_SCAN (embedding) */ name
 FROM items